RyanScottLewis/dsl/README.md

 #### Simple

+> From the docs:

-Defines a method that accepts a variable number of arguments that will delegate to the parent.
+Defines a method that accepts a variable number of arguments that will delegate to the `@parent`.
 This will attempt to call the setter/getter method before attempting to access the instance variable.
 This way, any modifications you do to the instance variables in those methods will be used.